 Thank you for your interest in doing business with the NYC Department of Small Business Services (SBS).

 SBS primarily uses New York City's centralized Bidder's List to notify potential vendors of open procurements unless otherwise prescribed.
 To be included in the City's Bidders' list you must create a Payee Information Portal (PIP) account.
-The commodity code listing is designated by Goods, Services, and Construction.
-You should select the category your company can provide.
-Prospective vendors are encouraged to create a PIP account.

 If your organization would like to submit additional documentation regarding the goods and services you provide, please send a letter to: